 Spotdox has a small database that contains the minimum amount of information required to run our service.
 Spotdox keeps track of information so that we can determine payment status.
 No personal information other than the bare minimum is stored on our system.
 You can stop using our system at any time by revoking Spotdox from the list of approved applications in your Dropbox account.

 We do not share any personal information collected with anyone.
-We do have an optional mailing list to enhance communication with our customers, but use of this is optional.
+We do have an optional mailing list to enhance communication with our customers, but use of this is optional (on an opt-out basis if you choose to provide us with your email address).
 We do not require an email address to use our services.

 Spotdox connects a web browser to your computers.
 To do that we need to transfer information between the two places.
 This information consists of thumbnail images, preview images and directory and file information.
 All of this information exists on our server for as short a period of time, (usually 10 minutes or less), and access to it is strictly controlled internally and externally: No employees are given access to this temporary information.
 In addition security audits are done on our code base.
 Spotdox does not upload or store your actual files.
 All file transfers are done by Dropbox by commands that you issue.
 We have no database or file information stored anywhere on disk.